ove/ove-apps/packages/ove-app-maps/README.md

 ## Controlling the App

-Once the app is loaded, it can be controlled via the URL `http://OVE_APP_MAPS_HOST:PORT/control.html?oveSectionId=SECTION_ID&layers=23`.
+The controller of the app can be loaded by accessing the URL `http://OVE_APP_MAPS_HOST:PORT/control.html?oveSectionId=SECTION_ID&layers=23`.
 The `layers` parameter in the URL is optional and can have more than one value at a time separated by commas.
 The controller supports panning and zooming of maps.

 ## Key considerations when using the App